datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

 * alternative process specific end states
 * user tasks for manual process activities

 BPMN 2.0 can model all this and more.
 Camunda Platform, on the other hand, is well capable of executing the process.
-In addition, it provides good enough APIs to fetch and delegate external tasks in the process to available software robots.
+In addition, Camunda provides good enough APIs to fetch and delegate external tasks in the process to available software robots.

 …to Robocorp Cloud processes